envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 Java requirements
 --------------------

-- Java 8 (works also with Java 11 on Ubuntu 20.04, what about debian?)
+- Java 8 (works also with Java 11 on Ubuntu 20.04, what about debian?
+Don't know yet)

 Make sure that Java 8 set on `PATH` and that `JAVA_HOME` is set to the appropriate SDK.